TMJ & Orofacial Pain

 Neurovascular Disorders

-The most common symptom associated with neurovascular disorders are migraine headaches.
+The most common symptom associated with neurovascular disorders is migraine headaches.

 Fibromyalgia